jeffscott72/PacketTracer_Assessment_Values/Switch_Value_Guide.md

     Allows you match particular lines of the config
 ---
 ### IP Domain Name
-    Provide the domain name of the network
+    Domain name of the network

 ---